Orthodontic Treatment With Braces

 Braces are one way that people use to improve their smile and overall appearance.
 However, that’s not the only reason why patients seek the use of braces treatment.
 They are also used to correct a number of different dental issues, including crooked teeth, gaps, TMJ overbites, underbites, and more.
 There are many different types of braces available, and the best option for you will depend on your individual needs.

 Metal braces are the most affordable option and are very effective at correcting a wide range of dental problems.
 They have been used for decades, and the technology has evolved to a clean look that is more comfortable than it has ever been.
 However, they can be quite visible and a little more uncomfortable than other options.
 Ceramic braces are less noticeable than metal braces but can get damaged more easily and be more expensive.
 Ultimately, the right type of braces for you will depend on your budget, the severity of your dental issues, and your personal preferences.
-If you’re unsure, talk to Dr. Leiss, Dr. Hendrix, or Dr. Sulaiman to learn more about which type of braces would be right for you.
+If you’re unsure, talk to Dr. Leiss and Dr. Hendrix to learn more about which type of braces would be right for you.